spenceralan/zebraleap/README.md

 ## Setup

-    $ git clone git@github.com:woven-teams/zebraleap.git
-    $ cd zebraleap
+Assuming you have a local version of Ruby, run:

     $ bundle install
     $ rake db:setup
     $ rails server

 ### Try it out

-Navigate to http://localhost:3000/products/1/buy and you should see:
+Navigate to http://localhost:3000/products in your browser and you should see a list of products.

-    { success: true }

-in your browser.

-## Run the tests

-On this project we use RSpec for testing.
-You can run all of the tests with:

-`rake spec`

-Or run a single test file with:

-`rspec ./spec/controllers/products_controller_spec.rb`